yashgoswami/found.u/README.md

 # found.u
 Found.U is a geographic-position sharing application for Android.
 It allows you and your friends to locate, connect and meet each other.
 This repository stores Found.U's android based mobile application.
-You can fork the repository, it contains FoundU folder.
-It can be opened in Android Studio.
+The repository contains a FoundU folder which can be opened in Android Studio and experimented with.